15 Facts About Bring It On For Its 20th Anniversary

 It was to see if they had a sense of rhythm and coordination.
 Reed wanted to use stunt doubles as little as possible, so he had the actors attend a four-week cheerleader camp before filming.

-Though Dunst had been a cheerleader in 8th grade and Gabrielle Union was one in high school, each squad was made up of eight actors and 12 cheerleaders.
+Though Dunst had been a cheerleader in 8th grade and Gabrielle Union cheered in high school, each squad was made up of eight actors and 12 cheerleaders.
 Most of the East Compton Clovers were from San Diego's James Madison High School, whose cheerleading squad was ranked third in the country at that time.
-"We were fortunate to have some of the top cheerleaders in the country on these squads," said Reed, "and they helped to motivate Kirsten, Eliza, Gabrielle, and the rest of the actors during cheer camp."
+"We were fortunate to have some of the top cheerleaders in the country on these squads," Reed said, "and they helped to motivate Kirsten, Eliza [Dushku], Gabrielle, and the rest of the actors during cheer camp."

-The Upright Citizens Brigade co-founder and Reed knew each other from Reed’s work directing the UCB television series.
+Ian Roberts, an Upright Citizens Brigade co-founder, and Reed knew each other from Reed’s work directing the UCB television series.
 It was Roberts’ idea to make Polastri an "angry, pill-popping, Bob Fosse wannabe."

 Reed thought Warrant’s song was the “perfect fit” for a scene in which a wannabe stripper auditions for the squad, so production worked with their fixed music budget to get the song.

-Rufus King’s “You’re Just What I Need” wasn’t ready for the scene, so Dunst danced to Reed's guitar playing.
+Rufus King’s “You’re Just What I Need” wasn’t ready for the scene in which Dunst dances around her bedroom, so Dunst instead danced to Reed's guitar playing.

 Reed claimed he never got a straight answer from the MPAA about what would turn his film from R to PG-13 or vice versa.
 A producer explained that they were going to get an R rating if they kept a scene involving Jan lifting Courtney and then smelling his finger intact.
 After the editor cut out the part when Jan smelled his finger, they were fine.
-Reed still wanted to push as much sexuality as he could, watching “cheerleader exploitation” movies from the 1970s like the Paul Glickler movie The Cheerleaders while editing.
+Reed still wanted to push as much sexuality as he could, and watched several “cheerleader exploitation” movies from the 1970s like the Paul Glickler movie The Cheerleaders while editing Bring It On.